-5.5 Supporting the career Training in these areas is regularly offered on BU's Staff development and research development programme.
+5.5 Supporting the cores.
+Training in these areas is regularly offered on BU's Staff development and research development programme.
 Ensure CSEE staff are aware of these opportunities.
 The University captures uptake of training by staff (see Table 5.5 in application) but this is not monitored at School level.
 Only 58% of respondents to staff survey agreed that they were provided with mentoring opportunities.
-However, only 2 members of staff from CSEE took part in the University academic mentoring schemes that were launched in September 2019.
-While CSEE has only 2 c) Encourage staff (particularly female staff) to put themselves forward as mentors and/or mentees in the next round of the University mentoring schemes by communicating opportunities to staff (see a)) and including this in PDR discussions on development activities. c) At next University mentoring scheme round c) At next University mentoring scheme round c) SAT Chair, HoS and senior academic mentoring schemes in 2020.
+However, only 2 members of staff from CSEE took part in the University academic mentoring schemes that were launched in September 2019. b) Liaise with HR to ensure training uptake is shared with School annually and reviewed by SAT. c) Encourage staff (particularly female staff) to put themselves forward as mentors and/or mentees in the next round of the University mentoring schemes by communicating opportunities to staff (see a)) and including this in PDR discussions on development activities. c) At next University mentoring scheme round c) At next University mentoring scheme round c) SAT Chair, HoS and senior academic mentoring schemes in 2020.
 50% of staff to have taken part (as mentors or mentees) during award period.
-5.5 progression of CSEE's permanent female academic staff, the scheme to be instigated. a) January 2021 2022 a) SAI survey re: mentoring opportunities female postdocs is a key priority for School.
+5.5 Supporting the career progression of CSEE's While CSEE has only 2 permanent female academic staff, the a) ECR School mentoring scheme to be instigated. a) January 2021 a) January 2022 a) SAT a) Improvement in staff survey re: mentoring opportunities female postdocs is a key priority for School.
 Ensure female post-docs are represented in professional development schemes such as the Welsh Crucible and Research Leadership Programme. proportion of women in researcher position has increased over the reporting period.
 We need to nurture and develop their talent and support their career development in order to ensure that they are able to progress along the career pipeline. b) Female post-docs will be encouraged to take part in professional development schemes such as Welsh Crucible.
 A (female) AS lead from another School has offered to give a presentation in CSEE ahead of next year's Welsh Crucible to help encourage female CSEE post-docs to apply. c) Female post-docs who are at the stage of wanting to become independent researchers are encouraged to apply for the University's Research leadership programme. b) Continuous c) Continuous b) Continuous c) Continuous b) SAT Chair, Supervisors c) Supervisors b) At least 2 female postdocs to have taken part in Welsh Crucible during award period. c) At least 2 female members of staff of have taken part in the University's research leadership programme during award period. d) Female post-docs to be invited to join shortlisting and interview panels (see Action 3.4). d) See Action 3.4 d) See Action 3.4 d) See Action 3.4 d ) Increased participation by female staff on shortlisting and interview panels.